zabereznikova/docs.de-de/docs/visual-basic/language-reference/data-types/char-data-type.md

 ## <a name="programming-tips"></a>Programmiertipps

-- **Negative Zahlen.** `Char`ist ein nicht signierter Typ und kann keinen negativen Wert darstellen.
-In jedem Fall sollten Sie nicht verwenden `Char` , um numerische Werte zu speichern.
+- **Negative Numbers.** `Char` is an unsigned type and cannot represent a negative value.
+In any case, you should not use `Char` to hold numeric values.

-- **Interop-Überlegungen.** Wenn Sie eine Schnittstelle mit Komponenten, die nicht für die .NET Framework geschrieben wurden, z. b.
-Automatisierungs-oder COM-Objekte, beachten Sie, dass die Zeichen Typen in anderen Umgebungen eine andere Daten Breite (8 Bits) aufweisen Wenn Sie ein 8-Bit-Argument an eine solche Komponente übergeben, deklarieren `Byte` Sie es `Char` im neuen Visual Basic Code als anstelle von.
+- **Interop Considerations.** If you interface with components not written for the .NET Framework, for example Automation or COM objects, remember that character types have a different data width (8 bits) in other environments.
+If you pass an 8-bit argument to such a component, declare it as `Byte` instead of `Char` in your new Visual Basic code.

-- **Tet.** Der `Char` -Datentyp wird zu `String`erweitert.
-Dies bedeutet, dass Sie `Char` in `String` konvertieren <xref:System.OverflowException?displayProperty=nameWithType>und keinen finden.
+- **Widening.** The `Char` data type widens to `String`.
+This means you can convert `Char` to `String` and will not encounter a <xref:System.OverflowException?displayProperty=nameWithType>.

-- **Geben Sie Zeichen ein.** Das Anfügen des Literaltypzeichens an ein Zeichen folgen-Literalzeichen erzwingt das Zeichen `C` in den `Char` -Datentyp. `Char`hat kein Bezeichnertyp Zeichen.
+- **Type Characters.** Appending the literal type character `C` to a single-character string literal forces it to the `Char` data type. `Char` has no identifier type character.

-- **Frameworktyp.** Der entsprechende Typ in .NET Framework ist die <xref:System.Char?displayProperty=nameWithType>-Struktur.
+- **Framework Type.** Der entsprechende Typ in .NET Framework ist die <xref:System.Char?displayProperty=nameWithType>-Struktur.

 ## <a name="see-also"></a>Siehe auch